 “Insightful, sobering, and hilarious.” —People magazine

-Time magazine’s annual list of Top 10 YA and Children’s Books
+Top 10 Young Adult and Children’s Books —Time magazine

 IT AIN’T SO AWFUL, FALAFEL received starred reviews from both Booklist and Kirkus Reviews, and is also endorsed by Horn Book, Scholastic Teacher magazine and the acclaimed authors Khaled Hosseini, Naomi Shihab Nye, and Luis Alberto Urrea.

-Discover Daniel Robinson’s new novel, DEATH OF A CENTURY A Novel of the Lost Generation, available from Arcade.
+Daniel Robinson’s novel DEATH OF A CENTURY A Novel of the Lost Generation

 “Robinson does a fine job of bringing Hemingway’s Paris to life.” —Publishers Weekly